MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 1 - ch 1/README.md

 permuatations for a set n elements n!

 ## Subsets
-Given a set of 3 items {a,b,c} how many different subsets can we make? subsets are:
+Given a set of 3 items {a,b,c} how many different `subsets` can we make? subsets are:
 {a,b,c}, {a,b}, {a,c}, {b,c}, {a}, {b}, {c}

 ## Summations
-- substitutei in formula for everything in between start and end then add results
+- substitute i in formula for everything in between start and end then add results
 - sum of a constant
 - Changing the start and end
-* We don't always start from ` and end at n
+* We don't always start from 1 and end at n

 ### Sum of sums
 - two parts added together